Home / Resume / Sales / Sales Associate

 5. Work experience

 Lead each bullet with an action verb and include a result whenever possible.
-Quantify sales performance, customer interactions, or operational contributions.
+Quantify sales goal attainment, customer interactions, or register and stockroom contributions.

 Weak: "Helped customers find products and answered their questions about items in the store."